-Alistithmar Capital SAR Murabaha Fund (formerly known as SAIB Trade Finance Fund) (the "Fund") is an open-ended investment fund created by an agreement between Alistithmar for Financial Securities and Brokerage Company ("Alistithmar Capital" or the "Fund Manager"), a wholly owned subsidiary of The Saudi Investment Bank (the "Bank"), and the investors (the "Unitholders").
+Alistithmar Capital SAR Murabaha Fund (the "Fund") is an open-ended investment fund created by an agreement between Alistithmar for Financial Securities and Brokerage Company ("Alistithmar Capital" or the "Fund Manager"), a wholly owned subsidiary of The Saudi Investment Bank (the "Bank"), and the investors (the "Unitholders").
 The Fund commenced its operations on 30 June 2003.